 Enable C++ Exceptions: Yes (/EHsc) (the default) is recommended.
 Do not turn on SEH Exceptions; see this page for why.

 Runtime Library: Use the DLL variants (the default).
 If you need to link against a third-party static library that uses the static (non-DLL) variant, you will need to choose the non-DLL variants here.
-Avoid this unless actually necessary, because there is a small limit (128) for the number of DLLs built against the static C Runtime that can be simultaneously loaded.
+Avoid this unless actually necessary.
 Make sure to use the corresponding variant of MMDevice if making the switch (see above under Framework and References).

 C/C++ > Precompiled Headers